NewsLocal News

 Posted

-TULSA, Okla. — As a grand jury investigation hangs in the balance, a number of families continue to search for an advocate as they say they face issues with the Oklahoma Department of Human Services.
+TULSA, Okla. — As a grand jury investigation hangs in the balance, several families continue to search for an advocate because they say they face issues with the Oklahoma Department of Human Services.

-2 News has received more than ten calls and emails from individuals, claiming the state agency is not protecting their kids.
+2 News received more than ten calls and emails from individuals claiming the state agency is not protecting their kids.

 Oklahoma Judge approves 5k signature petition for investigation into DHS